Cleveland’s Own helping Cleveland’s Own

 Have you seen an act of kindness around town or do you have a story to share of something wonderful that's being done during this difficult time?

-Please share a photo or story with us so we can share the love with everyone.
+Please share a photo or story with us so we can share the love with everyone, and give them a shout-out.

 You can send a picture by clicking on the 'submit' button, below; you can also send a photo to tips@fox8.com or share your story at that email address.